 Where It Is Used

-Copywriting is used in a variety of mediums.
+Copywriting use in a variety of mediums.
 It is basically anything that you want to use to your advantage as a means to promote your business.
-This can be done off your websites through different web pages, but can also expand to emails, promotional videos, catalogs, physical mail flyers, and other visual advertising campaigns.
+This can be done off your websites through different web pages.
+But can also expand to emails, promotional videos, catalogs, physical mail flyers, and other visual advertising campaigns.

 Basics Of Copywriting

 Copywriting is everywhere, and every business utilizes it in one form or another.
 Your company may use it without you even knowing.
-If you are looking for ways to take advantage of these practices, or even simply just curious from a consumer or customer standpoint, it is smart to educate yourself in the details revolving around copywriting.
+Whether you are looking for ways to take advantage of these practices, or you’re simply curious from a consumer or customer standpoint, it is smart to educate yourself on how copywriting works.